miklevin/MikeLev.in/_posts/2022-02-18-journaling-as-performance-art.md

 ---
 date: 2022-02-18
 title: Journaling As Performance Art
-permalink: /blog/journaling-as-performance-art/
 headline: Creating Performance Art with Journal Entries and Github.io
 description: I'm creating a performance art piece that auto-publishes my journal entries on Github.io.
 I'm also building a get_responses function that takes a list of URLs or tuples and returns a list of tuples.
 I'm testing it by providing it with a list of URLs and a function and checking the output.
 My goal is to get responses from a list of URLs and assign them either 'foo' or 'bar', then return them as a list.
 For example, when
 keywords: Journaling, Performance Art, Github, Github.io, mlseo, URLs, Tuples, Function, Output, Response, Assignment, Example
-categories: mlseo, github, journaling
+categories: urls, journaling, mlseo, github
+permalink: /blog/journaling-as-performance-art/
 layout: post
 ---

 Okay, I'm going to keep pushing forward.
 Every journal I keep which is not my main private daily journal (like this) is actually now becoming performance art